annaliseko/cs135_project/README.md

 The major.php lists the required courses remaining for the student, displaying the results of the queries to the database.

 ### Instructions
-Test features as new user
+Test features as new user:
 1. Go to welcome.php
 2. Register as a new user
 3. Add courses as you complete them
 4. See changes be reflected on My Progress and Major page
 5. Logout

-Test features as an existing user
+Test features as an existing user:
 1. Go to welcome.php
 2. Log in using valid credentials
 3. Add courses as you complete them
 4. See changes be reflected on My Progress and Major page
 5. Logout

-Test features as our test student
+Test features as our test student:
 1. Import our sequence.sql table
 2. Go to welcome.php
 3. Log in with Student ID: 00000000 and Password: password1